brootaylor/brootaylor-v2/src/_content/pages/about.md

 ---
 title: "About me"
 # Populates the `meta description` for a page
-summary: "I’m an independent Web Developer / Consultant living in West Sussex, England and have been helping people build & enhance their websites for a number of years."
+summary: "I’m an independent front-end web developer living in West Sussex, England and really enjoy helping people build & enhance their websites."
 # Populates the opening / `lead` text on a page
 lead:
-  - "I’m an independent Web Developer / Consultant living in West Sussex, England and have been helping people build & enhance their websites for a number of years."
+  - "I’m an independent front-end web developer living in West Sussex, England and really enjoy helping people build & enhance their websites."
 bodyClass: "about"

 date: 2020-04-24T19:33:00